 “We searched everywhere,” she says.
 “We made a big sign with his picture on it that he was missing.
 We lost hope.
 I never expected to see him again.
 I missed his cuddles.”

-Good news landed earlier this year when Noir was brought into the BC SPCA in Prince George, safe and sound, after he was found outside of the local airport.
+Good news came six years later, when Noir was brought into the BC SPCA in Prince George, safe and sound, after he was found outside of the local airport.
+A Good Samaritan picked him up in the area around the airport as a stray.
+He was in surprisingly good health considering how long he had been missing!

 While Noir’s tattoo was hard to read at first, staff persevered and eventually were able to locate Macdonell to share the good news.
 “I was shocked.
 I couldn’t believe it was him,” recalls Macdonnell.
 “But the minute I saw him I knew it was him.
 He has a distinctive crook in his tail.”